 - Marinade – I suggest you allow your protein to marinade overnight, if not 2 or 3 days.
 This allows all the delicious flavors to develop on your protein.

-- Protein – Tonight my protein is chicken, but this marinade would work with tofu, beef and shrimp 👍!
+- Protein – Tonight my protein is chicken, but this marinade would work with tofu, pork, beef and shrimp 👍!

 - Oil – For my Asian inspired dishes, I usually sautee my protein and veggies in coconut oil.
 This oil has a sweetness to it, which I like for my Asian cooking!